On the convergence of data assimilation for the one-dimensional shallow water equations with sparse observations: Numerical solution of the data assimilation problem

-In this section we present computational results illustrating the effect of the observability criterion introduced in Section~\ref{sec:fixedpoint} on the accuracy and efficiency of the gradient-based solution of the data assimilation problem.
-In all cases the true initial condition for the height variable $\eta(x,0)$ has the form $f(x) = \exp(-(10x)^2)/20$ and is approximately supported on the interval $[-0.3,0.3]$ in physical space and the interval $[-30,30]$ in Fourier space, see figure~\ref{fig:ghat} (the initial condition for the velocity variable $u(x,0)$ is zero, cf.~\eqref{eq:SWEnlc} and \eqref{eq:SWElc}).
+and is approximately supported on the interval $[-0.3,0.3]$ in physical space and the interval $[-30,30]$ in Fourier space, see figure~\ref{fig:ghat} (the initial condition for the velocity variable $u(x,0)$ is zero, cf.~\eqref{eq:SWEnlc} and \eqref{eq:SWElc}).
 We note that the choice of the support in Fourier space coincides with the value of $k_{\text{max}}$ used in Section~\ref{sec:fixedpoint}.
 Such localized initial conditions are typical for the problem of tsunami waves propagation.
-We emphasize that the support of the initial condition $f(x)$ in physical space is ten times smaller than the size of the computational domain.
+We emphasize that the support of the initial condition {$\phi^{(t)}(x)$} in physical space is ten times smaller than the size of the computational domain.

-The true initial condition $f$ is used in conjunction with the forward model~\eqref{eq:SWEnl} or \eqref{eq:SWEl} and the observation operator defined in~\eqref{eq:m} to generate the measurements $m_j(t)$, $j=1,\dots,N_{\text{obs}}$ used in the data assimilation problem (note that in our computations the observations are generated using the same model as the forward equations; SWE in both cases).
+The true initial condition {$\phi^{(t)}$} is used in conjunction with the forward model~\eqref{eq:SWEnl} or \eqref{eq:SWEl} and the observation operator defined in~\eqref{eq:m} to generate the observations $y^{(o)}_j(t)$, $j=1,\dots,N_{\text{obs}}$ used in the data assimilation problem (note that in our computations the observations are generated using the same model as the forward equations; SWE in both cases).
 In all cases we take a zero initial guess $\phi^{(0)}(x) = 0$ to initialize the gradient iterations~\eqref{eq:iter}.
 Figure~\ref{fig:solutions} shows the right-going parts of the linear and nonlinear SWE solutions at the observation time $T=2$.
 Both solutions are effectively zero at the boundary of the truncated computational domain ($L=3$) at this time.
 Recall that for the linear SWE the solution is simply a translated copy of the initial condition scaled by one half.

 The large computational domain and relatively short observation time ensure that the artificial (periodic) boundary conditions do not affect the solution (i.e. the domain remains effectively infinite).
 Therefore, choosing all observation points in the region $x>0$ means that they measure only the right-going part of the SWE wave solution and do not capture any information about the left-going part of the solution, as is typical for the case of tsunami observations.